epfl-dias/proteus/docs/contributing.md

 ```
 You may need to vary the number of huge pages based on your system's memory.
 We recommend using 80-90% of system memory if Proteus is the only resource intensive process running on the server (e.g. for benchmarking).
-You may also need to change `node{0,1}` based on the number of NUMA nodes in your system.
+You may also need to change `node{0,1}` based on the number and name of NUMA nodes in your system.
 After allocating huge pages, double check that they were in fact allocated (`cat /sys/devices/system/node/node{0,1}/hugepages/hugepages-2048kB/nr_hugepages`).
 If your system has been up for some time, it is possible that your system's memory is too fragmented to allocate huge pages.
 One way to fix this is to reboot your machine and then try allocating the huge pages again